Church of St. Jean Baptiste - New York City

 Solid State combination action

-As part of the renovation of St. Jean Baptiste, the Wicks Organ Company received the contract in 1999 to replace the 1913 Murray M. Harris organ which had become unplayable by the 1990s.
-The new organ contains 11 divisions, playable from a movable four-manual console located in the lower gallery, and retains the facade and many stops from the original organ.
+As part of the renovation of St. Jean Baptiste Church, the Wicks Organ Company of Highland, Ill., was commissioned in 1999 to replace the 1913 Murray M. Harris organ which had become unplayable by the 1990s.
+The resulting instrument is a "hybrid" or "combo" organ that combines 81 ranks of pipes with 42 digital stops.
+Wicks reworked many stops and the facade from the Murray Harris organ.
+The organ's 11 divisions are playable from a movable four-manual console that was originally located in the lower gallery.

 UPPER GALLERY